-Currently, the institution has an Instructional Service Center (ISC) with two programs, Administrative Office Technology and Health Information Management Technology, located at 1449 White Avenue, Henderson, Tennessee.
-This ISC is called the Tennessee College of Applied Technology - Crump - Henderson-Chester Technology Center.
-The ISC began enrolling students on January 3, 2012.
+Currently, the institution has an instructional service center with two programs, Administrative Office Technology and Health Information Management Technology, located at 1449 White Avenue, Henderson, Tennessee.
+This center is called the Tennessee College of Applied Technology Crump Henderson-Chester County ISC.
+This program began enrolling students on January 3, 2012.